Mindfulness

 • Focus attention on the breath to centre yourself in the present moment.
 Keep returning to this conscious-awareness of your breath whenever you get distracted.

-• Be the open, neutral (non-judging), detached observer of all that passes through your awareness while you are staying in touch with the open, relaxed rhythm of your breath.
+• Be the open, non-judging, detached observer of all that passes through your awareness while you are staying in touch with the open, relaxed rhythm of your breath.

-• When we do this, we are opening our awareness like we are opening a door, so the mind and body and the environment can flow through this door of awareness.
-As our practice continues, the awareness door gets wider and the space for awareness increases.
+• When you do this, you are opening your awareness like you are opening a door, so the mind and body and the environment can flow through your awareness.
+As your practice continues, the awareness door gets wider and the power of your awareness increases.

 Workplace Calm woman